RodriguezMA8430/WHSTechNotes/journal.md

 # January 8th, 2025
 I really enjoyed how the assignments were one after another i didnt have to wait for my teacher to post it because it was already there.
 I really hope to improve i ngettign more work done because i know i can get more work done.
 My goa lfpor this semester is to do more work and finsh my work on time and do it right.
+# January 13th, 2025
+I think this is a good idea but of course it has it down sides.
+Putting your trust into AI is risky but AI will make it everything for them easier.
+It will also cost more money but its for a good reason.
+I believe if they can perfect AI then go for it but they should also have traditional tech roles just in case.